 - #debianfork was the first channel to appear following the announcement of the fork.
 It is now a place for more social interactions between community members.

-- #devuan has replaced #debianfork as the general help and discussion channel for Devuan users.
+- #devuan has replaced #debianfork as the general help and discussion channel for Devuan users and is publicly archived.

 - #devuan-arm is a channel specific to Devuan on embedded ARM systems.